OMNIALowCode/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 *Administration* role has access granted to all this permissions.
 If new roles are added, access to the permissions can be granted.

 Since policies and permissions are limited and managed by the platform, they cannot be created manually or removed.

+### Users

+By default, each tenant has one user, that is automatically associated to the Administration role on the moment the tenant is created.

+Other users can be added to the tenant, by introducing the username and defining its roles.
+Existent users can be listed and added/removed from roles.

+When a new user is created, it is automatically associated to the tenant Users[TenantCode] role, and receives an email notification to set its credentials.